mkopsho/kopsho-cafe/blog/cheeki-breeki-deploying.md

 ...
 ```

-The only thing left was to change my frontend code to point to the Heroku endpoint any time that there is interaction with the backend, which are all ecapsulated by [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):
+The only thing left was to change my frontend code to point to the Heroku endpoint any time that there is interaction with the backend:
 ```
 this.usersUrl = 'https://peaceful-tor-06133.herokuapp.com/users'
 this.sessionsUrl = 'https://peaceful-tor-06133.herokuapp.com/sessions'